 Anna did volunteer work for the Schubert Centre doing the birthday lunches.
 She also enjoyed the Bike ride for two and all the short bus trips before Covid 19 happened.
 Her wishes are that we are soon to be back to normal.
 Anna has been a member at the Schubert Centre since 1987.

 Meet Our Members

-Clara Grootveld was born on March 18, 1924, in Wiarton, Ontario.
+Clara Grootveld was born in 1924, in Wiarton, Ontario.
 She said that it was actually 12 miles North of Wiarton where she grew up.
 Clara said that there is a road called King’s Crescent which was named after her family as they had a few family members that all lived close to each other.
 Clara moved to Calgary in 1957 where she met her husband.
 Clara loves to dance and used to teach line dancing for many years. he worked for the Hudson’s Bay Company for 25 years and took early retirement, moving to Vernon in 1982.
 Anna has 2 daughters who both live on Vancouver Island, one in Cowichan Bay and the other at Mill Bay.
 She has 6 grandchildren and ……14 great-grandchildren!

 Some of the hobbies Clara enjoyed were dancing, exercise classes, curling, cross country skiing, and both knitting and crocheting.
 Clara still enjoyed the dancing and exercises at the Schubert Centre before Covid 19.
 Clara says the secret to longevity is to Keep on Dancing!!!
 As well, she believes in having a positive mind and keeping it moving!
 Clara has been a member at Schubert Centre since 1990.